vamos-vaiban/xoriant-ekyc-poc/README.md

 * Create a collection of indexed faces and search for faces in your collection that match a reference image.
 * Detect faces, celebrities, and objects in a video.
-* Create a notification channel so your code can determine when a video detection job has completed.

 ## Prerequisites